rafhaeldeandrade/node-api-with-tdd-ddd-clean-architecure/requirements/ADD-POST.md

 - [] Returns status 400 if **authorId** isn't string
 - [] Returns status 401 if accessToken provided don't belong to authorId
 - [x] Returns status 409 if title was already used in another post
-- [] Returns status 500 if something throws when validating **postDate**
+- [x] Returns status 500 if something throws when validating **postDate**
 - [] Returns status 500 if something throws when fetching an account with **authorId**
-- [] Returns status 500 if something throws when generating the url slug for the title
+- [x] Returns status 500 if something throws when generating the url slug for the title
-- [] Returns status 500 if something throws when searching for a post with the generated url slug
+- [x] Returns status 500 if something throws when searching for a post with the title provided
-- [] Returns status 500 if something throws when creating a post in DB
+- [x] Returns status 500 if something throws when creating a post in DB